 The argument about meat consumption being natural to humans no longer holds water.
-Our ancestors might have eaten meat, but they existed under completely different circumstances.
+Our ancestors might have eaten meat but existed under completely different circumstances.

 In their time, the practice did not deplete or damage the resources of their environment.
 Nowadays, we can reduce the damage to our planet, while obtaining all the necessary nutrients from plant-based foods.

 Lastly, if human beings are the most intelligent species, we should hold ourselves accountable for the welfare of animals and the environment, and we should collectively try to minimize the pain and damage to our planet.

 What’s your take on these “ethical” arguments?
 Leave your thoughts below.